-Overcome common clamping problems on vibratory sieves
+Overcome common clamping problems on industrial sieving equipment

 Over and under clamping of vibratory sieves can be the root cause to many problems, resulting in reduced operating efficiencies.
 Here we highlight some of the most common examples and how to overcome them.

 There are two main methods of clamping vibratory sieves, the quick release toggle clamp and the more conventional band clamp.
 The toggle clamp is used on sieves like the Russell Compact Sieve®which is a high capacity check-screening sieve.
 These clamps provide fast dismantling without the need for tools, which is imperative during product changeovers or during maintenance.
 In most cases, the band clamp is a two-section design which uses a nut and bolt at each joint to secure the clamp to the sieve.
 These clamps are more commonly used on grading machines like the Finex Separator™ where multiple product fractions are required.

 Typical Band Clamp Typical Toggle Clamp

 Continuous over clamping of toggle clamps can cause the sieve deck to become deformed.
 This can lead to product leaking through and around the mesh frame gasket.
 The clamp itself can also break due to the constant excessive force applied to it.

 Under clamping toggle clamps

 If the toggle clamp is not tight enough movement of the panwork will occur .
 Friction between the clamp pad and the deck will occur and cause over heating of the clamp pad.
 This will eventually lead to burning of the pad and discolouration of the panwork.
 The mesh frame gasket will also be subject to excess wear causing it to fail prematurely.